Some of the information in this section is adapted from Archer’s Bible Difficulties.

 - Conquest cities: Archaeologists have found 16 cities that were destroyed by Joshua, as recorded in Joshua 10.
 However, three show signs of being destroyed in the late Bronze Age—well after Joshua’s death (Hazor, Lachish, and Bethel).
 This apparent error can be resolved by understanding Joshua 10 in context.
 Israel smote, laid siege to, or captured 16 cities, and the inhabitants were annihilated, but the actual cities were left standing.
 For example, Josh.
 10:20 notes that the army ‘wiped out’ its enemy, but in the very next phrase, Scripture notes what became of ‘the survivors.’
 This is typical period writing.

 Note: A 15th century BC.
 Egyptian stele commemorating the exploits of Thutmose III notes that ‘The heads of the Asiatics were severed, none escaped death.’
 However, a few lines later, the stele references thousands of prisoners captured.
-Further, Joshua 13:1 notes that when Joshua was ‘very old’ there were “still very large areas of the land to be taken.”
+Joshua 13:1 notes that when Joshua was ‘very old’ there were “still very large areas of the land to be taken.”

 - Exodus timeline: 1 Kings 6:1 provides a historical marker for the time of the exodus – 480 years between the exodus and the fourth year of Solomon’s reign (962 BC).
-This does not seem to fit with Exodus 1:11, which notes that the Hebrews were “building the supply cities Pithom and Ramses,” an event that took place 200 years after the exodus date (extrapolated from 1 Kings).
+This does not seem to fit with Exodus 1:11, which notes that the Hebrews were “building the supply cities Pithom and Rameses,” an event that took place 200 years after the exodus date (extrapolated from 1 Kings).

 The 1 Kings 6:1 timeline reference has symbolic value.
-It references 12 generations of 40 years, 40 being a significant, symbolic number representing a long, God-ordained period of time (see 1 Sam.
+It references 12 generations of 40 years.
+40 is a significant, symbolic number representing a long, God-ordained period of time (see 1 Sam.
 4:18; Num.
 14:33; Josh.
 5:6; 2 Sam.
 5:4; Judges 3:11, 5:31, 8:28, 13:1, etc.).
 Further, based on the date in the books of 1-2 Kings, another 480 years elapsed from the 4th year of Solomon’s reign (marking the building of the Temple) and the end of Israel’s exile in Babylon.
 Hence, the Bible writer wanted to place the building of the Temple as a central historical marker.

 Yes, a critical examination of the biblical text does reveal apparent discrepancies.
 However, with proper research, these apparent discrepancies can be resolved.